humdrum-tools/humdrum-documentation/guide/ch01/index.md

 ```

 Incidentally, Humdrum data can be processed by many common commands that
 are not part of the Humdrum Toolkit.
-The **egrep** command in the above
+The <span class="unix">egrep</span> command in the above
 pipeline is a common computer utility and is not part of the Humdrum
 Toolkit.